pawanv048/R-D/reactnative_interview/Easy/react-ndocs_js.md

 ### Literals:

-- Literals are fixed values that are directly written into your code to represent specific data types, such as numbers, strings, booleans, objects, arrays, and more.
-They are used to provide immediate and constant values without any calculations.
+- Literals are fixed values that are directly written into your code to represent specific data types, such as numbers, strings, booleans, objects, arrays, and more. <br> They are used to provide immediate and constant values without any calculations.

 ```javascript
 const number = 42; // Numeric literal